Skip to main content

 Street food is safe and delicious

-Romanian street food, especially mici and covrigi (pretzels), is freshly prepared and safe.
-Choose busy vendors with high turnover for the best quality.
+Romanian street food, especially mici and covrigi (pretzels), is made fresh and rarely causes problems.
+Stick to busy vendors with high turnover, where the food does not sit around.

 LOW